lucianlabs/reflow-tabs-demo/README.md

 ## Pros / Cons

-This is a common, and by many measures elegant, approach — it's the pattern most users already recognize from toolbars and app menus.
+This is a common and refined approach — it's the pattern most users already recognize from toolbars and app menus.
 But of the four proposed solutions it's also the most complex from an accessibility standpoint:

 - `button` is not an allowed child of an element with `role="tablist"` per the ARIA spec, so the menu button has to live outside the tablist itself (structurally adjacent to it, not inside it) rather than as a peer of the `tab` elements it's standing in for.
 - Making a `tab` element behave like a menu button — as an alternative structure might attempt, to keep it "inside" the tablist — violates the intent of the `tab` role and is confusing for assistive technology users, since it would announce as a tab while actually behaving like a menu trigger.